COVID: Germany's Scholz defends end to most restrictions | DW | 17.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chancellor Olaf Scholz has pointed to declining hospital and death rates as evidence its time for "a new phase of the pandemic."
+Chancellor Olaf Scholz has pointed to declining hospitalization and death rates as evidence it's time for "a new phase of the pandemic."
 State leaders have accused him of making unilateral decisions.

 German Chancellor Olaf Scholz defended on Thursday his government's plan to drop nearly all pandemic-related restrictions on March 20.